mfazari/WeatherApp/README.md

 Weather service
 ===============

+*I built an app using this service for iOS devices.
+Follow this [link.](https://github.com/mfazari/WeatherAPP_Frontend-Swift)*

 Introduction
 ------------

-This is an HTTP service which provides an API to get a weather forecast for a given city.
+This is an HTTP service which provides an API to get a weather forecast for a given place.

 The [openweathermap](https://www.openweathermap.org) is being used as API.
 The API requires an API key that can be obtained for free after [signing up](https://home.openweathermap.org/users/sign_up)